A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Experiments

+Many hybrid algorithms are designed by replacing subroutines of existing (fully classical) algorithms with a quantum(-inspired) counterpart.
+An oft-neglected consideration is whether the quantum(-inspired) computer is applied to a bottleneck in the original algorithm.
+We contend that for a hybrid algorithm to yield significant speed-ups, the quantized subroutine should constitute the bulk of the algorithm's complexity.
+In keeping with this supposition, we first evaluated whether the copositive cutting-plane algorithm shifts the complexity of the solution process onto the copositivity checks by profiling each component of the algorithm separately.

-To study the scaling of the proposed approach, we considered random max-clique problems with $10, 30, \ldots, 130$ vertices.
-For each graph size, we generated 25 random Erd\H{o}s-Renyi instances with edge densities $p \in \{0.25, \, 0.5, \, 0.75 \}$ and solved to global optimality using the proposed copositive cutting plane algorithm.
-All experiments were run on an AMD Ryzen 7 1800X Eight-Core Processor@3.6GHz with 64GB of RAM and 16 threads.
-All code needed to reproduce these experiments is available at \href{https://github.com/StanfordASL/copositive-cutting-plane-max-clique}{https://github.com/StanfordASL/copositive-cutting-plane-max-clique}.
+To study the scaling of each component of the proposed approach, we considered random max-clique problems with up to $10, 30, \ldots, 270$ vertices, where the maximum graph size varies by edge density to ensure a reasonable computation time for this experiment.
+For each graph size, we generated 25 random Erd\H{o}s-Renyi instances with edge densities $p \in \{0.25, \, 0.5, \, 0.75 \}$ and solved to an absolute gap of 0.9999 between upper and lower bounds (because the optimal solution is known to be integral) using the proposed copositive cutting plane algorithm.
+The copositivity checks were conducted by solving Anstreicher's MILP characterization of copositivity~\cite{anstreicher2021testing} (which we found to be one of the most competitive classical formulations), using \texttt{Gurobi} version 9.0.3 \cite{GurobiOptimization2020}. \footnote{All experiments were run on an AMD Ryzen 7 1800X Eight-Core Processor@3.6GHz with 64GB of RAM and 16 threads.
+All code needed to reproduce these experiments is available at \href{https://github.com/StanfordASL/copositive-cutting-plane-max-clique}{https://github.com/StanfordASL/copositive-cutting-plane-max-clique}.}